What 100,000 Procurement Workflows Taught Us About Construction Documents

 The feedback loop

-One thing that 91,000 executions gives you that 100 executions doesn't: a feedback loop.
+One thing that 100,000 executions gives you that 100 executions doesn't: a feedback loop.
 Every time a user corrects an extraction — changes a model number, adds a missed piece of equipment, fixes a quantity — that correction becomes training data.

 The feedback loop also works at the firm level.
 The more projects we see from a given engineering firm, the better we get at parsing their specific template and formatting conventions.
-This isn't overfitting — it's pattern recognition that matches what experienced PMs do.
+This isn't overfitting.
+It's pattern recognition that matches what experienced PMs do.
 A PM who's seen twenty document sets from a particular engineer knows where to look for the quirks.
 We're building that same institutional knowledge, but at scale.

 What comes next

-The 89% overall accuracy number will change.
-Some workflows will improve significantly — complex mechanical schedules and table alternates are where we're investing the most engineering effort.
+Overall blended performance will change as we ship.
+Some workflows will improve significantly: complex mechanical schedules and table alternates are where we're investing the most engineering effort.
 Others are close enough to ceiling that improvements will be incremental.

-91,000 executions is a lot.
+100,000 executions is a lot.
 But the construction document universe is enormous — thousands of engineering firms, dozens of document formats, hundreds of equipment categories, and an infinite supply of hand-marked PDFs with coffee stains and sticky notes.
 We're not done learning.
 We're just past the point where the patterns start to become clear.

 See the live benchmark